madalin-dogaru/telscrape/README.md

 ### Important Files:
 - **`downloaded_files.txt`**:
-  This file keeps track of every file that’s been fully downloaded, so the app doesn’t re-download the same file next time you run it with the `-l` flag.
+  This file keeps track of every file that’s been fully downloaded, so the app doesn’t re-download the same file next time you run it with no flags.

 - **`index_to_message_id.txt`**:
   When you list the files using the `-l` command, this file is generated.
 It maps the index of each file to its message ID in Telegram.
 This ensures that when you request to download a file by its index, the app grabs the right one.